Storyblok Raises $80M Series C - Read News

 In this tutorial, we will look at how to setup fields and folder level applications on Storyblok.

-Section titled Field level translation Field level translation
+Field level translation

 First, we need to set the new language we want our content translated to under the Languages {1} tab in settings {2}.
 By default, translated versions get published with the default language if present unless you change it in the Languages tab.